StackVista/stackstate-docs/configure/topology/topology_sources.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Topology sources

 ## Overview

-Topology sources are used to get data from the Kafka bus, which receives the data from the StackState topology API.
-They can be configured from the StackState UI page **Settings** &gt; **Topology Synchronization** &gt; **Sts sources**.
+Topology sources are used to get data from the Kafka bus, which receives the data from the Rancher Observability topology API.
+They can be configured from the Rancher Observability UI page **Settings** &gt; **Topology Synchronization** &gt; **Sts sources**.
 Each configured topology data source is listed here, together with its connection status and settings.
 You can also edit, delete and export topology data sources from this list.

 ## Add a new topology data source